R3-Archive/cordapp-example/README.md

 * **NodeB** who is the seller.
 * **NodeC** an unrelated third party.

-NodeA can generate IOUs for lists and quantities of items and associated metadata such as delivery address and delivery date.
+NodeA can generate IOUs.
 The flows used to facilitate the agreement process always result in an agreement with the seller as long as the IOU meets the contract constraints which are defined in `IOUContract.kt`.

 All agreed IOUs between NodeA and NodeB become "shared facts" between NodeA and NodeB.
-Note that NodeC won't see any of these transactions or have copies of any of the resulting `IOUState` objects.
+However, NodeC won't see any of these transactions or receive copies of the resulting `IOUState` objects.
 This is because data is only propagated on a need-to-know basis.

+You can generate a diagram of this flow using Gradle, by running:

+**Unix:**

+     ./gradlew generateFlowDiagram

+**Windows:**

+     gradlew.bat generateFlowDiagram

+The resulting flow diagram will be placed under ``kotlin-source/build/doc`` and ``java-source/build/doc``.

 ## Pre-Requisites